Gouthami9Gottimukkala/Swiggy-Sales-Dashboard-Excel/README.md

-# Swiggy Sales & Operations Analysis – Excel Dashboard Project
+# Swiggy Sales Performance & Analytics Dashboard

 This repository contains a comprehensive and professionally designed **Excel Dashboard** built using Swiggy food delivery data.
 The project demonstrates how raw data can be transformed into **interactive visuals, meaningful business insights, and a fully functional analytical dashboard** using Microsoft Excel alone.